 Where, and are the chemical potentials of the solvent as a pure substance and in solution, respectively.
 MA is its molar mass, XA its amount fraction, R the gas constant and T the temperature.

-Osmosis is of great importance in biological processes.
-Transport of water and other molecules across membranes is essential to many processes in living organisms (Figure 1 and 2).
 The energy that drives the process is usually denoted as osmotic pressure.
-It differs from diffusion (table 1)
+It differs from diffusion (table 1and figure 4)

 |Osmosis occurs when the medium surrounding the cell has a higher water concentration than the cell.
 Consequently, the cell gains water||Diffusion process occurs mainly in gaseous molecules|